Gallows (band): Formation and Orchestra of Wolves (2004–2008)

 Gallows' 2007 tour included stops at the South by Southwest showcase festival, Warped Tour 2007, Download Festival, Taste of Chaos, and the Reading Festival, where the band paused its performance so singer Frank Carter could get tattooed onstage by New Found Glory guitarist Chad Gilbert.

 The band won the 2007 Kerrang!
 Award for best British Newcomer.

 Their song "In the Belly of a Shark" is featured in Guitar Hero III: Legends of Rock.
+Another song from the album, "Come Friendly Bombs", is featured in Tony Hawk's Proving Ground.

 Gallows' third single, a cover of The Ruts' "Staring at the Rude Bois", was their first UK top 40 single, appearing at number 31 on the chart on 25 November 2007, the track features guest vocals by Lethal Bizzle.
 The song was featured in the 2008 Jim Carrey film Yes Man.
 The band in February released a single, "Just Because You Sleep Next to Me Doesn't Mean You're Safe", the video for which was filmed at Emo's in Texas.

 In January 2008, the band's show at the House of Blues in Anaheim, California was cancelled after Disney, reportedly after listening to Orchestra of Wolves, chose to ban them from performing.

 On 19 July 2008, along with issue 1219 of Kerrang!, Gallows contributed a cover of "Wrathchild" to the Iron Maiden covers compilation album, Maiden Heaven: A Tribute to Iron Maiden.

 On 18 August 2008, the song Gold Dust was made available on the band's MySpace profile.
 They stated that the song would not appear on the second studio album, saying it was "...just a little treat for everyone that's been asking for new Gallows songs for a while."